Luo-siyu/Luo-siyu.github.io/_posts/2021-11-29-Expedition-post.md

 ---
 layout: post
-title:  Week 8 homework-Answer to Professor Daniel's question
+title:  Week 8 homework-Answers to Professor Daniel's questions
 ---
 ## Question 1
 What kinds of research could people do using the information in Hansard as a resource?